-Expenditure (including any amounts owed to third parties) on the acquisition, creation or enhancement of PPE is capitalised if it is probable that the item of PPE will generate future economic benefits and/or service potential and the cost of the item can be measured reliably.
+Expenditure on the acquisition, creation or enhancement of PPE is capitalised if it is probable that the item of PPE will generate future economic benefits and/or service potential.

 Expenditure that does not enhance an asset such as repairs and maintenance expenditure is not capitalised and is charged to the CIES as an expense when it is incurred.